-AWARD is a non-profit organisation specializing participatory, research-based project in implementation.
+AWARD is a non-profit organisation specialising in participatory, research-based project implementation.
 Their work addresses issues of sustainability, inequity and poverty by building natural-resource management competence and supporting sustainable livelihoods.
 One of their current projects, supported by USAID, focuses on the Olifants River and the way in which people living in South Africa and Mozambique depend on the Olifants and its contributing waterways.
 It aims to improve water security and resource management in support of the healthy ecosystems to sustain livelihoods and resilient economic development in the catchment.

 P O Box 1919, Hoedspruit 1380, Limpopo, South Africa T 015-793 0503 W award.org.za Company Reg.
-No. 98/03011/08: Non-profit org.
+No. 98/03011/08 Non-profit org.
 Reg.
 No. 006 - 821

-About USAID RESILIM-O
+About USAID: RESILIM-O

 USAID: RESILIM-O focuses on the Olifants River Basin and the way in which people living in South Africa and Mozambique depend on the Olifants and its contributing waterways.
 It aims to improve water security and resource management in support of the healthy ecosystems that support livelihoods and resilient economic development in the catchment.
-The 5-year program, involving the South African and Mozambican portions of the Olifants catchment, is being implemented by the Association for Water and Rural Development (AWARD) and is funded by USAID Southern Africa.
+The 5-year programme, involving the South African and Mozambican portions of the Olifants catchment, is being implemented by the Association for Water and Rural Development (AWARD) and is funded by USAID Southern Africa.
+Copyright © 2018 The Association for Water and Rural Development (AWARD).
+This material may be used for non-profit and educational purposes.
+Please contact the authors in this regard, at: